JamesPBolton/Project-1/README.md

 This was my first project in the General Assembly Software Engineering Immersive course.
 It followed a fortnight of learning JavaScript.
 The project was completed on my own in one week.

-You can play the game via GitHub pages here.
+You can play the game via GitHub pages: https://bit.ly/2XvbUGt.

 Brief